rkitchen/exceRpt/index.md

     wget http://org.gersteinlab.excerpt.s3-website-us-east-1.amazonaws.com/exceRptDB_v4_hg38_lowmem.tgz
     tar -xvf exceRptDB_v4_hg38_lowmem.tgz

+### Grab some test smRNA-seq data

 To run a smallRNA-seq sample through the exceRpt pipeline we can grab a publicly-available dataset from the SRA:

     mkdir ~/DirectoryContainingMyInputSample
     cd ~/DirectoryContainingMyInputSample
     wget ftp://ftp.ddbj.nig.ac.jp/ddbj_database/dra/sralite/ByExp/litesra/SRX/SRX010/SRX010851/SRR026761/SRR026761.sra

+Alternatively, the exceRpt docker image comes pre-loaded with a tiny (1,000 read) human smRNA-seq dataset.
+This can be run without the need to download any data, you'll just need to specify a database and output location and use the following input file:

+    INPUT_FILE_PATH=/exceRptInput/testData_human.fastq.gz

+### Specify an output directory

 Almost done, just need to make sure there is a directory in which to put the exceRpt pipeline output:

     mkdir ~/DirectoryInWhichToPutMyResults

+### Run exceRpt

 Finally, we can input this sample to the exceRpt pipeline, aligning to the hg38 genome+transcriptome we just downloaded: